Please refer to the venue's website for a full list of entry terms and conditions!

 Please be advised that Heaps Good is 18+ for Melbourne, and an all ages event for Adelaide.

 All attendees must bring valid ID to gain entry to Heaps Good.
 This isn’t just a ticketing requirement, it’s a legal requirement.
 Even with a valid ticket, you will not be admitted without ID.
-Please be advised that Heaps Good is an all ages event.
+Please be advised that Heaps Good is an all ages event in Adelaide only.
 However a valid ID will be required for everyone.

 The following types of ID will be accepted: